Rick9622092/components-leptos/README.md

 # components-leptos
-web components for rust leptos
+web components for rust leptos.
+This is a components library like TDesign.